 The Gifted Support program at the elementary school level is designed to meet the academic strengths of students identified as gifted learners.
 The elementary gifted model seeks to develop both the cognitive and affective domains of gifted students.
 Activities are embedded with performance skills that are tied to the above grade level Pennsylvania state standards.
 Performance skills include: information processing, problem solving, critical thinking, communication and responsibility.
 Students work both individually and in small groups to access and apply information.
 Depending on grade level and individual needs, most identified students meet with the gifted education teacher for 30-90 minutes per 6-day cycle.
 At this time, gifted peers work cooperatively on engaging, hands-on activities that address the higher level thinking skills of applying, analyzing, evaluating, and creating.

 In an effort to promote a growth mindset, gifted learners are regularly challenged to venture beyond their comfort zone to make new discoveries.
 In order to encourage risk-taking, divergent thinking, and in-depth exploration without fear of failure, performance in the gifted support classroom is evaluated, but ungraded.
-Progress on gifted goals is reported twice a year, after the first and third trimesters.
+Progress on gifted goals is reported annually in your child's GIEP.

 Math and English Language Arts (ELA) programs at the elementary level are differentiated to meet the needs of students who are approaching grade level, on grade level, or beyond grade level.
 When assessments indicate readiness for challenge beyond the Common Core Curriculum, differentiated instruction occurs within the classroom setting.
 Based on criteria that may include classroom performance, district assessments, and teacher recommendation, some gifted students may meet with the gifted support teacher for additional curricular enrichment sessions.

 Opportunities to discuss the social-emotional component of giftedness and demonstrate leadership qualities are frequently addressed in the gifted classroom setting.
-Students in the upper grades with specific academic interests are encouraged to participate in various extracurricular opportunities, including the Chester County Reading Olympics, the Scripps Spelling Bee, the National Geographic Bee, and the UCFSD Math 24 Challenge.
+Students in the upper grades with specific academic interests are encouraged to participate in various extracurricular opportunities, including the Chester County Reading Olympics, the Scripps Spelling Bee, and the UCFSD Math 24 Challenge.

-The Gifted Support (AT) program at the high school is comprised of two distinct components: gifted education services and resource support.
-Gifted education is provided through the use of a GIEP, which documents the student’s exceptional needs beyond that which we provide in our general education curriculum and creates a plan through specially designed instruction to insure that the student has opportunities to develop his/her intellectual potential.
-Students who find themselves thoroughly challenged by their honor and AP level courses will not have a GIEP but may access the AT room for support services.
-If a student’s needs change, the GIEP team reconvenes and reassesses what services are necessary to insure the student is appropriately challenged.
+The Gifted Education program at the high school consists of two distinct components: gifted education services and support.
+Gifted education is provided through the use of a GIEP, which documents the student’s exceptional needs beyond that which we provide in our general education curriculum and creates a plan through specially designed instruction to ensure that the student has opportunities to develop his/her intellectual potential.
+Students who find themselves appropriately challenged by their courses will not have a GIEP but may access the gifted education room for support services.
+If a student’s needs change, the GIEP team reconvenes and reassesses what services are necessary to ensure the student is appropriately challenged.

-All identified students may utilize the AT room for college search and application guidance, curricular support, as well as for enrichment opportunities.
+All identified students may utilize the Gifted Education room for college search and application guidance, curricular support, enrichment opportunities, and other individual support needs.
 Students are encouraged to proactively schedule conferences, touching base regarding their academic progress to ensure that they continue working productively to meet their gifted education and personal objectives.
 Students’ progress is routinely monitored to assess the appropriateness of their academic placements and to suggest growth opportunities, which will allow students to work to develop to their fullest potential.
 Enrichment and acceleration opportunities for those students with a GIEP are individually tailored and include a combination of specially designed instruction techniques constructed to provide the student increased challenge beyond course requirements.
 Additionally, students learn to recognize their emotional responses that may act as barriers to their learning and discuss strategies to help them manage any affective needs.